Top Product Comparisons

 Comparing the Selected Countertop Convection Ovens

-The following pictures show the three countertop convection ovens selected for comparison:
+The following pictures show the two countertop convection ovens selected for comparison:

-The following table compares the various features of the three countertop convection ovens (please read the table notes that follow for a better understanding of the features offered by each):
+The following table compares the various features of the two countertop convection ovens (please read the table notes that follow for a better understanding of the features offered by each):

 Note 1:

-Non-stick interiors make cleaning these three ovens a breeze.
+Non-stick interiors make cleaning these two ovens a breeze.

 Note 2:

 With convection cooking, a built-in fan circulates the hot air within the oven.
 This speeds the cooking process by stripping away the cold air that surrounds the food.
 Convection cooking cooks food faster and more evenly.
-All three ovens considered here provide convection cooking.
+Both ovens considered here provide convection cooking.

 Note 3: